Create and work with custom fields

 Exposing custom fields on data entities

 It may also be important to allow custom fields to be visible on data entities.
-Data entities are utilized in the Open in Office feature, as well as for data import/export scenarios.
+Data entities are utilized in the Office integration overview feature, as well as for data import/export scenarios.

 Follow these steps to expose a custom field on a data entity: